Mount Cooking! Heatwave blasts through South Island with summer temperatures nearing mid-30s

 The MetService is reporting the hottest places in New Zealand each hour; although an interactive graph on its website is giving real-time updates with the help of the public.

-Just after 3pm, that interactive recorded Mitcham, Canterbury, having a high of 35C.
+At 3.45pm, that interactive recorded Mitcham, Canterbury, having a high of 35.2C.

 At 2pm, MetService said the hottest place to be, literally, was Pūkaki, or Mt Cook, which had a temperature high of 33.2C.